-In this example, you will learn how to attach the sub-floor to the wood boards underneath on the trailer.
+In this example, you will learn how to attach the subfloor to the wood boards underneath the trailer.
 This process is imperative to prevent the house from ripping off the trailer during transport.

-In this segment you will learn how to protect the exposed insulation at the side overlaps and attache hex head bolts and "L" brackets to the frame to lock the sub-floor in.
+In this segment you will learn how to protect the exposed insulation at the side overlaps and attach hex head bolts and "L" brackets to the frame to lock the sub-floor in.

 Because your house is elevated off of the ground, insulation is needed in the sub-floor to keep the home as energy efficient as possible.
-You weill earn about how foam insulation can be quickly and easy applied, as well as how to cap the sub-floor with tongue and groove plywood sheathing.
+You will learn about how foam insulation can be quickly and easy applied, as well as how to cap the sub-floor with tongue and groove plywood sheathing.

 Many people are concerned about the perceived difficulty of drilling through the metal frame of a trailer.
 But in this episode of 'Ask Dan' you learn that it is not difficult at all.